-The romantic-style opera soli carry a fantastic emotional charge and urgency with them, and Romero’s fittingly tumultuous Sturm and Drang orchestrations merge with the vocal melodies to create a work of tremendous symphonic depth and richness.
+The romantic era-styled opera soli carry a fantastic emotional charge and urgency with them, and Romero’s fittingly tumultuous Sturm and Drang orchestrations merge with the vocal melodies to create a work of tremendous symphonic depth and richness.
 His wonderful vocal melodies are backed by an orchestral backdrop that is as marvellously lavish and emotional as the arias.
 Romero layers the instruments in ever more colourful textures that demand repeat listens to discover all of the music’s subtleties.

 It feels like Romero strives as hard as he can for truly classical scale.
 In the process, he once more sets a new standard for orchestral writing in Western game music.
-The score score moves through an incredible number of moods and tone colours during its relatively short compositions.
+The score moves through an amazing number of moods and tone colours during its relatively short compositions.
 Its compositional and emotional complexity is nearly unparalleled among Western game scores.
-It’s a testament to Romero’s compositional skills that he harnesses the torrent of musical ideas which swirls through his pieces and shapes them into strident, coherent pieces.
+It’s a testament to Romero’s compositional skills that he harnesses the torrent of musical ideas which swirl through his pieces and shapes them into strident, coherent pieces.

 Let’s not forget King and Baca’s contributions to the success of the Heroes of Might and Magic II soundtrack.
-Mind you, not so much through their monotonous (if brief) battle cues, but instead through what would become another staple of Heroes of Might and Magic games: terrain tracks.
+Mind you, not so much their monotonous (if brief) battle cues, but instead what would become another staple of Heroes of Might and Magic games: terrain tracks.
 Underscoring different landscapes within the game, these pieces are far sparser, less attention-seeking affairs.
 They almost take the opposite approach to Romero’s cues.
-King and Baca only require only a few solo instruments on each composition to paint vivid images of various locations.
+King and Baca only require a few solo instruments on each composition to paint vivid images of various locations.

 This kind of music has no lavish orchestrations or emotional outpourings to fall back on.
 There are only simple melodies and carefully wrought, minimal background instrumentations – and yet these are spellbinding compositions.
-The fact that Heroes of Might and Magic II‘s composers are able to master two very different registers of emotional expression – operatic bombast and reflective restraint – finally cements this soundtrack’s status as one of the best orchestral scores ever composed for a Western video game.
+The fact that Heroes of Might and Magic II‘s composers are able to master two very different registers of emotional expression – operatic bombast and reflective restraint – finally cements this soundtrack’s status as one of the best orchestral scores ever composed for a video game.
 Its aspirations to be high art may feel overwrought to some, but the score’s audaciousness only reveals an artistic triumph.